aws/amazon-chime-sdk-ios/README.md

 See [content share guide](https://github.com/aws/amazon-chime-sdk-ios/blob/master/guides/content_share.md) for more details.

 #### Use case 18.
 View remote screen share.

+Chime SDK allows two simultaneous content shares per meeting.
+Remote content shares will trigger `onVideoTileAdded`, while local share will not.
+To render the video for preview, add a `VideoSink` to the `VideoSource` in the `ContentShareSource`.

 ```swift
 class MyVideoTileObserver: VideoTileObserver {